Loving Your Neighbor: The Woman at the Well (John 4:1-29)

 MEET THEM WHERE THEY ARE AT.
 We see Jesus set aside religious, racial, gender, and cultural barriers to meet this woman where she was at, on her home field.
 And that’s exactly what we need to be ready to do in order to engage in a conversation and invest in relationships that may otherwise never take place or flourish.
 Use discernment and prayerfully be willing to go where your neighbor already is instead of waiting for them to come to you.

-Reflect: Why do we often avoid people who believe differently?
+Why do we often avoid people who believe differently?
 How do Jesus’ actions challenge you to purposefully step into the path of people who are different from you?

 READ: JOHN 4:10-15

-Purpose: What was the author's (or speaker’s) purpose and what insight does it provide into the passage?
+4. AUTHOR - Purpose: What was the author's (or speaker’s) purpose and what insight does it provide into the passage?

 What was Jesus’ purpose in this conversation?
 The woman’s response in verses 11-12 suggests she may have been put-off when He offered her “living water,” which she would’ve understood as fresh running spring water instead of stagnant well water.
-Was He saying his water was better than the water from her sacred well?
+Was He saying His water was better than the water from her sacred well?

 “You aren’t greater than our father Jacob, are you?” (vs. 12, CSB)